 I’ve shared this section of road on the blog before but from a dreich (miserable) day out.
 This day was very different.
 The sky was blue, Loch Torridon was reflecting like a dream, the sun was casting a rich amber glow on the mountains and low-lying clouds looked like billowing candy-floss.
 It was one of those days that makes you feel euphoric.

 Inside the car, frequent cries of “LOOK” each time we spotted something photo worthy sent the boy rocketing towards the roof in fright.
-We made frequent stops to snap the stunning scenery and soak it all in.
+We stopped often to snap the stunning scenery and soak it all in.

-A gorgeous red glow on the bracken covered mountain side.
+A gorgeous red glow on the bracken covered mountains.

-The pretty red roof of my favourite little but n ben in Scotland.
+The pretty red roof of my favourite wee but n ben in Scotland.